mj-meyer/mjmeyer.dev/src/pages/about.md

 ---
 layout: ../layouts/AboutLayout.astro
 title: "About"
+subtitle: "Me"
+description: "I'm a fullstack software engineer with more than 15 years of hands-on experience, nine of which I've spent deeply engaged in SaaS / application development. "
 ---

-I'm a frontend engineer with more than 14 years of hands-on experience, eight of which I've spent deeply engaged in SaaS application development.
 I love leading from the trenches, combining technical and servant leadership, while staying hands-on with coding and delivering the final products.

 Writing clean, testable code is always the goal, while keeping in mind that everything has trade-offs and technical debt is inevitable.
 I strive to manage and mitigate any impact from accrued debt effectively.